Art • History • Architecture • Charm

 Must See Sites & Attractions

-• This 12th-century fortress rises dramatically in the city center.
+• Wander through ramparts, armories and even torture chambers as you imagine life in centuries past.
+This 12th-century fortress rises dramatically in the city center.
 Climb the ramparts for panoramic views of Ghent’s rooftops and canals.
 Audio guides are available for purchase and are a great way to enhance your learning experience.

 Tickets tend to sell out early - be sure schedule your entry in advance.